Healthy Sugar Cookies

 How to Make Healthy Sugar Cookies

-Bake for 8-10 minutes or until the edges and bottoms are lightly golden.
-Let the cookies cool a few minutes on the sheet pan before transferring to a wire rack to cool completely.
-Once they are cool, you can frost and decorate the cookies!
+Step 6: Bake at 350ºF for 8-10 minutes until the edges are lightly golden.
+Let the cookies cool on the sheet for a few minutes before transferring to a wire rack.
+Once completely cool, frost and decorate as desired!

 If you like soft cookies, roll the dough a little thicker (about 1/3 inch thick) and bake them closer to 8 minutes.
 If you like harder, crunchier cookies roll the dough 1/4 inch thick and bake them closer to 10 minutes.
 The thicker the dough is and less time the cookies bake, the softer they will be.